-Public transportation in Japan is fast, efficient, and safe, so you will highly likely be using the trains, metros, and buses often during your trip in Japan.
+Public transportation in Japan is fast, efficient, and safe, so you will highly likely be using the trains, metros, and buses often during your trip to Japan.
 Buying single tickets for every ride can be a hassle and even a bit complicated, so we recommend everyone who will use public transportation in Japan at least 3 times to get an IC card.

 How to Get an IC Card in Japan